lawmurray/mendingwall/docs/index.md

     In future, Mending Wall may allow recovery from a state that is already broken, such as after using multiple desktop environments without Mending Wall enabled.

     !!! help "Work in progress"
-        This is work in progress.
+        This feature is work in progress.
 Consider [contributing your time](contributing.md) or [becoming a sponsor](https://github.com/sponsors/lawmurray) to help.

 </div>